Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: EXPERIMENTS

 Since contrastive learning benefits from large batch size was reported in \cite{simclr}, we performed extensive experiments here to validate the influence of batch size on both recipe retrieval and image generation, where we are the first to validate this influence.

-\textbf{Recipe Retrieval.}\quad Table \ref{batchsize__vit} shows the retrieval performance of the proposed framework with ViT-B image encoder (Ours) with different batch sizes.
-We discovered that retrieval performance was improved with batch size increasing to 768 as a peak; the performance was hurt incrementally when batch size increased to 1024 .
-Especially, all the metrics improved substantially when the batch size increased from 64 to 386, indicating the importance of adpoting large batch during training.
-However, even with small batch sizes both proposed methods still achieved a good performance, which validates the effectiveness of our proposed framework.
+\textbf{Recipe Retrieval.}\quad Table~\ref{batchsize__vit} shows the image-to-recipe retrieval performance of TNLBT with different batch sizes.
+Retrieval performance was improved substantially when the batch size increased from 64 to 512, indicating the importance of adopting large batch during training.
+The improvement by increasing batch size is limited afterwards and the performance was hurt incrementally when batch size increased to 1024.

-\textbf{Image Generation.}\quad We also investigated the influence of batch size on image generation performance.
-Since the proposed method with the ResNet-50 image encoder backbone (Ours+ResNet) obtained a better FID score in Table~\ref{fid_score}, we evaluated the influence of different batch sizes, on both methods (Ours, Ours+ResNet) in Table \ref{fid_score_batch}.
-For both proposed methods~(Ours,~Ours+ResNet), the FID$(\downarrow)$ score keeps increasing while batch size increases.
-However, Ours+ResNet obtained a relatively better score compared to Ours with the same batch size.
-When the batch size increased to 768, both methods obtained similar FID scores.
-With batch size increasing, the performance of image generation hurt while the performance of recipe retrieval improved.
-We also found the generated food images collapsing with batch size increasing.
-More qualitative results are shown in the supplementary material including this figure of collapsing food images.
+\textbf{Image Generation.}\quad We also investigated the influence of batch size on image generation performance in Table \ref{fid_score_batch}, where the performance of image generation hurt with batch size increasing, while the performance of recipe retrieval improved according to Table~\ref{batchsize__vit}.
+Hence, we emperically believe that batch size serves as a trade-off here.